XRPLF/xrpl-dev-portal/content/concepts/transactions/finality-of-results/look-up-transaction-results.md

 }
 ```

-The _only_ changes made by this [no-op transaction](cancel-or-skip-a-transaction.html) are to update the [AccountRoot object](../../../references/protocol/ledger-data/ledger-entry-types/accountroot.md) representing the sender's account in the following ways:
+The _only_ changes made by this [no-op transaction](canceling-a-transaction.md) are to update the [AccountRoot object](../../../references/protocol/ledger-data/ledger-entry-types/accountroot.md) representing the sender's account in the following ways:

 - The `Sequence` value increases from 376 to 377.

-- The XRP `Balance` in this account changes from `396015176` to `396015164` [drops of XRP][].
+- The XRP `Balance` in this account changes from `396015176` to `396015164` [drops of XRP](../../../references/protocol/data-types/basic-data-types.md#specifying-currency-amounts).
 This decrease of exactly 12 drops represents the [transaction cost](../transaction-cost.md), as specified in the `Fee` field of the transaction.

 - The [`AccountTxnID`](../../../references/protocol/transactions/common-fields.md#accounttxnid) changes to show that this transaction is now the one most recently sent from this address.